timescale/docs/use-timescale/account-management.md

 This means that you don't need to select a storage size when you create a service, and your services are not locked to a fixed disk size.
 If you reduce the size of your data through compression, retention policies, or by deleting some of it, your bill is immediately decreased.
-It has the benefit of meaning that you don't need to scale your storage over time, you can just keep ingesting data as you need to.
+With this billing system you don't need to scale your storage over time, you can just keep ingesting data as you need to.
 All Timescale services can store up to 16&nbsp;TB.

-At the end of the month, you are charged for any storage you have used.
+At the end of the month, you are charged for only the storage you have used.
 Storage charges are calculated according to this formula:

 ```txt